Unraveling the Key of Machine Learning-based Android Malware Detection: Findings and Recommendations

-\bulletpoint{Current ML-based Android malware detectors still face open challenges} While ML models have been evidently effective in detecting malware~\cite{mariconti2016mamadroid,wu2019malscan,kim2018multimodal,he2022msdroid,li2021robust}, their effectiveness is still far from satisfactory when faced with challenging scenarios such as limited data volume, rapid malware evolution, and adversarial attacks.
-Given this context, the field presents substantial opportunities for improvement, particularly in designing robust and practical detectors for real-world usage.
+\textit{(1) Current ML-based Android malware detectors still face open challenges.} While ML models have been evidently effective in detecting malware~\cite{he2022msdroid,kim2018multimodal,li2021robust,mariconti2016mamadroid}, their effectiveness is still far from satisfactory when faced with challenging scenarios such as limited data size, rapid malware evolution, and adversarial attacks.

-\bulletpoint{Feature engineering is a critical step towards improving detection performance} Diverse APK features, such as permissions and intents, have been leveraged to identify malware~\cite{xu2018deeprefiner,kim2018multimodal,arp2014drebin}.
-Specifically, these features profile apps and play a pivotal role in shaping the effectiveness of ML-based detectors.
-Our analysis reveals that feature engineering helps models to discern malicious patterns when data is limited.
-However, including more features randomly does not guarantee enhanced performance and is sometimes counterproductive.
-Thus, researchers should carefully select features to improve the effectiveness and efficiency of detectors.
+\textit{(2) Selecting features relevant to malware semantics is crucial for effective detection.} A wide range of APK features, such as permissions and intents, have been leveraged for malware detection~\cite{xu2018deeprefiner,arp2014drebin,kim2018multimodal}.
+These features serve to profile app behavior and play a critical role in determining detector effectiveness.
+Our findings suggest that heuristic feature selection can effectively reduce noise in the feature space, allowing models to more readily identify malicious patterns --- particularly in data-scarce settings.
+However, we also observe that the semantics captured by different feature types are not always complementary, and principled strategies for combining them remain underexplored.
+Consequently, naively incorporating additional features does not necessarily yield improved detection performance.

-\bulletpoint{More complex models are not a silver bullet in designing malware detectors} The literature reflects the trend towards employing more powerful ML models to detect malware~\cite{arp2014drebin,xu2018deeprefiner,li2021robust,he2022msdroid}.
-Our experimental analysis reveals that DL-based approaches appear to be more resilient than traditional ML-based approaches in adapting to malware evolution.
-However, it also has been observed that DL-based approaches are less effective than traditional ML-based methods when the malware ratio is low.
+\textit{(3) More complex models are not a silver bullet in designing malware detectors.} The literature reflects the trend towards employing more powerful ML models to detect malware~\cite{xu2018deeprefiner,arp2014drebin}.
+Our analysis reveals that DL-based methods appear to be more resilient than TML-based approaches in adapting to malware evolution.
+However, we also find that DL-based approaches are less effective than TML-based methods when the malware-to-goodware ratio is low.
 This suggests that utilizing more complex models is not a universal solution for malware detection.
-When introducing a new model to detect malware, it is crucial to justify its ability to unveil malicious patterns, and the rationale behind its effectiveness.
+Instead, the choice of models should take into account the richness of the semantic information derived from the features.
+One more practical observation is given feature sets including discrete features (\textit{i.e.,} permissions and API calls), ensembling models and DL models with embedding layers tend to outperform other typical models.